 The exhibition MEMENTO – AGREEMENT showed at the Ulster University Gallery and is a series of 14 prints based on Amanda Dunsmore’s recollections of making the silent filmed portraits which comprise the artwork AGREEMENT (2004-2023).

 A monumental, special 3-screen presentation of AGREEMENT was shown in April this year, in Belfast.
 Over the summer this special configuration, unique to GFA25, will travel across Northern Ireland.
 The 3-screen configuration creates a physical and conceptual ‘space’ for civic refection and acts as a ‘pivot’ to working with six communities on the heritage of the Belfast 'Good Friday' Agreement during this 25th anniversary year.
 This special 3-screen exhibition forms part of a nationwide project in partnership with the National Lottery Heritage Fund, working with six communities on the heritage of the Belfast 'Good Friday' Agreement during it's 25th anniversary year.

-Amanda Dunsmore lives in County Clare, Ireland.
-She studied at the Newport College of Further Education, South Wales, 1986-87, at Ulster University, Belfast, 1987-1991 and the University of Limerick, 1999-2000.
-She is a Lecturer in Sculpture and Combined Media, at Limerick School of Art and Design.
+Dunsmore’s work has been supported by the Arts Council of Ireland, the Arts Council of Northern Ireland, The British Council, Belfast City Council, Dublin City Council, Galway County and City Council and Culture Ireland.
+Amanda studied at the Newport College of Further Education, South Wales, 1986-87, at the Ulster University, Belfast, 1987-1991 and the University of Limerick, 1999-2000.
+She lives in County Clare and is a Lecturer in Fine Art at Limerick School of Art and Design, TUS, Ireland.